tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

        SELECT INDEXOF(name='John' FOR name IN j.peoples) FROM test;

 -  LEAST()
--  LEAST(attr\_json.some\_array) was introduced in version 2.2.1-beta.
-   F.html argument is JSON array and return value is the least value in that array.
+-  LEAST(attr\_json.some\_array) function takes JSON array as the argument, and returns the least value in that array.
 Also works for MVA.

 -  LENGTH()
--  LENGTH(attr\_mva) function, introduced in version 2.1.2-stable,
-   returns amount of elements in MVA set.
+-  LENGTH(attr\_mva) function returns amount of elements in MVA set.
 It works with both 32-bit and 64-bit MVA attributes.
-LENGTH(attr\_json) was introduced in version 2.2.1-beta.
-It returns length of a field in JSON.
+LENGTH(attr\_json) returns length of a field in JSON.
 Return value depends on type of a field.
 For example LENGTH(json\_attr.some\_int) always returns 1 and LENGTH(json\_attr.some\_array) returns number of elements in array.

 -  MIN\_TOP\_SORTVAL()
--  Returns sort key value of the w.html found element in the current top-N matches if sort key is float and 0 otherwise.
+-  Returns sort key value of the worst found element in the current top-N matches if sort key is float and 0 otherwise.

 -  MIN\_TOP\_WEIGHT()
--  Returns weight of the w.html found element in the current top-N matches.
+-  Returns weight of the worst found element in the current top-N matches.

 -  PACKEDFACTORS()
--  PACKEDFACTORS(), introduced in version 2.1.1-beta, can be used in queries, either to just see all the weighting factors calculated when doing the matching, or to provide a binary attribute that can be used to write a custom ranking UDF.
+-  PACKEDFACTORS() can be used in queries, either to just see all the weighting factors calculated when doing the matching, or to provide a binary attribute that can be used to write a custom ranking UDF.
 This function works only if expression ranker is specified and the query is not a full scan, otherwise it will return an error.
-Starting with 2.2.2-beta PACKEDFACTORS() can take an optional argument that disables ATC ranking factor
+   PACKEDFACTORS() can take an optional argument that disables ATC ranking factor calculation:
-   calculation:

    ::